ikornaselur/paperwave/README.md

-# Inkwell
+# Paperwave

-Inkwell is a Rust CLI for working with Inky e-paper displays.
+Paperwave is a Rust CLI for working with Inky e-paper displays.
 It can probe the attached hardware, render demo patterns, and show images with palette-aware resizing, rotation, and dithering.